-I made a post on face book the other day alluding to the gigantic North American industry, known as the parenting industry.
+I made a post on Facebook the other day alluding to the gigantic North American industry known as the “parenting industry.”
 I call it the problem with parenting today.
-I bet you didn’t think of parenting as an industry but it is and it’s huge.
-As I alluded to in my post though, it’s not only enormous but for the large part, it’s also totally unnecessary.
+I bet you didn’t think of parenting as an industry, but it is, and it’s huge.
+As I alluded to in my post, though, it’s not only enormous but, for the most part, it’s also totally unnecessary.

-You’re probably asking yourself how I can possibly criticize an industry when I am so blatantly a part of it doing what I do, solving children’s behaviour issues like picky eating and multiple temper tantrums.
-I agree, yet I confess I’m a rebel and I harbour great frustration at what this industry is inadvertently doing to parents.
-You see parents are confused and I don’t blame them.
-What used to be simple has been (largely for profit), made in to something that is horribly complex.
-Of course this wasn’t for the large part purposeful, nor was it anyone’s particular fault.
-It just grew organically like a cancer cell on steroids and there’s a name for it.
+You’re probably asking yourself how I can possibly criticize an industry when I am so blatantly a part of it doing what I do—solving children’s behaviour issues like picky eating and multiple temper tantrums.
+I agree, yet I confess I’m a rebel, and I harbour great frustration at what this industry is inadvertently doing to parents.
+You see, parents are confused, and I don’t blame them.
+What used to be simple has been transformed (largely for profit) into something that is horribly complex.
+Of course, this wasn’t done on purpose, and it wasn’t anyone’s fault.
+It just grew organically, like a cancer cell on steroids, and there’s a name for it.
 It’s called complexity.

-You see years ago, back when your great great grandma was young sitting on her porch, parenting was pretty easy and frankly, not given a lot of thought.
-Put the food out and the clothes, provide leadership, love and cuddles and some work and bingo, out came decent people at the other end.
-There were no experts, no fancy baby products, a few simple toys and no time to navel gaze as the harvest needed bringing in.
+Years ago, when your great-great grandmother was young and sitting on her porch, parenting was simple and, to be honest, not given much thought.
+Put out the food and clothes, provide leadership, love and cuddles, and some work, and bingo, decent people appeared at the other end.
+There were no experts, no fancy baby products, a few simple toys, and no time to navel gaze as the harvest needed bringing in.

-Yes and no. The more we read and study, the less we rely on instinct and the more lost we seem to get.
-Take the world of choice for instance.
+Yes and no. The more we read and study, the less we rely on instinct, and the more lost we seem to get.
+Take the world of choice, for instance.
 Research shows that we are actually far happier with less choice.
-Increase the levels of choice and we don’t get any happier.
-In fact, we get the opposite, more confused and ultimately more miserable.
-Complexity of course has bought with it endless choice.
-Put the word parenting in to google and you get 210,000,000 results.
-In the child care industry there are endless amounts of books, magazines, baby products and… advice.
+Increase the levels of choice, and we don’t get any happier.
+In fact, we get the opposite: more confusion and, ultimately, more misery.
+Complexity has brought with it an infinite number of options.
+Put the word “parenting” into Google, and you get 210,000,000 results.
+In the child care industry, there are endless amounts of books, magazines, baby products, and… advice.

 And that’s where I come in.
 If you have a whole lot of people all hawking parenting advice, the only way one stands out from another is for each one to sound or be a little bit different.
-Makes sense from a business perspective but no sense at all from a problem solving perspective.
+It makes sense from a business perspective but makes no sense at all from a problem-solving perspective.

-That’s why I’ve said no repeatedly to offering classes on parenting that focus on one aspect of parenting at at time.
+That’s why I’ve said no repeatedly to offering classes on parenting that focus on one aspect of parenting at a time.
 Why?
-Because everything that happens with your children from a difficult behaviour perspective is linked and you can’t divvy it up.
+Because everything that happens with your children from a difficult behaviour perspective is linked, and you can’t divvy it up.
 Picky eating is not about picky eating.
-Sleeping is not about sleeping, chronic potty training issues have nothing to do with the potty and herein lies the problem.
-Divvy parenting up in to subject areas and all you get is customers who keep coming back because their problem never goes away.
-A great way to make money but not that great at making a difference.
-I should point out though, that the people that offer such courses are doing it out of a real sense of caring and no doubt for all the right reasons.
-Having said that, the longer parenting is seen in it’s currently complex light, the more confusing and ultimately useless the information becomes.
+Sleeping is not about sleeping; chronic potty training issues have nothing to do with the potty, and herein lies the problem.
+Divvy parenting up into subject areas, and all you get are customers who keep coming back because their problem never goes away.
+It’s a good way to make money, but it’s not so good at making a difference.
+I should point out, though, that the people who offer such courses are doing it out of a real sense of caring and, no doubt, for all the right reasons.
+Having said that, the longer parenting is seen in its currently complex light, the more confusing and ultimately useless the information becomes.